joelachance/meal-and-grocery-planner/README.md

   <br>
 * Create a JSON Web Token Secret Key (can be anything) and paste into .env.local file <br>
 <br>

-* Get an api key from spoonacular API and paste into .env.local file <br> https://spoonacular.com/food-api <br>
+* Get an api key from spoonacular API and paste into .env.local file (https://spoonacular.com/food-api)
   - go to the pricing tab
   - click "get started" on the free option
   - go to "profile & API Key"